 It might end up costing you a little more, but it will be worth it for something that works well and provides you with the pressure that you need.
 However, before you decide to embark on this venture, you should have a professional come an assess your home.

 There are some systems that are not compatible with a shower pump, and if this is the case for yours, it would be awful to buy one only to discover that it doesn’t work.
 The expert consultation also means any other potential issues can be identified and addressed.

 Here’s a quick look at how they work, and how they increase electric shower pressure (and general shower pressure), as well as the estimated cost of your new installation.

 When you turn them on, the shower pump is activated, and the water travelling to your shower will pass through it first.
-As it does this, the pump uses a propeller mechanism to boost the water pressure before it reaches the shower.
+As it does this, the shower pump uses a propeller mechanism to boost the water pressure in your shower.

 How to Fit a Shower Pump